yuhan1212/SpenzooDatabaseNoSQL/README.md

 ERD and relational schema
 Generating test data with the help of Mockaroo

 Then for the point 8, creating a basic Node + Express application, we implemented together by doing pair programming.
-All commits are made by Sabrina because we organized everything to do a checkdown before submitting the final work.
+All commits are made by Hannah because we organized everything to do a checkdown before submitting the final work.